Ceramic Studies

 Neopalatial pottery

 The ongoing excavations and study of substantial MM III ceramic deposits at Sissi promise to shed some new light on the intermediate period which is Middle Minoan III, or the beginning of the New Palace period, which remains enigmatic, although current projects in different regions of the island have allowed a recent reappraisal of this issue (Macdonald & Knappett 2013, Intermezzo).
-At Sissi, the excavated contexts in question need further study but we think we can distinguish at least two different occupation horizons, Middle Minoan IIIA and Middle Minoan IIIB.
-It will be particularly interesting to compare our results with the current ceramic analysis of the MM III pottery at Malia, since in Quartier Pi, a similar subdivision of the MM III occupation and ceramic horizon has also been suggested.
+At Sissi, the excavated contexts in question need further study but we think we can distinguish at least two different occupation horizons, Middle Minoan IIIA and Middle Minoan IIIB (Mathioudaki 2021).
+Eventually, it will be particularly interesting to compare our results with current works on the MM III assemblages and ceramic sequence at Malia, especially in Area Pi (Langohr, Pomadère, Alberti 2024) and in the Palace (Devolder, Caloi, Mathioudaki 2023).

 A primary floor deposit comprising quite a variety of pottery that we attribute to a MM IIIA horizon was found in a test within the north-east sector of Building CD (Space 4.4).
 This varied repertoire shows evidence for continuity from the earlier local MM IIB assemblages, as indicated by similar fabric recipes and the consumption of similar shapes such as the coarse ledge-rim bowl or cups decorated with barbotine, but also important changes, such as a red slip and burnishing of some fine open and closed vessels, and the clear diminution of the MM II omnipresent straight-sided and carinated cups, which contrasts with the appearance of new shapes such as the ubiquitous plain handleless cup, or the perked-up, beaked jug.